skamireddi/immunichain/Lab/CloudComposerLab.rst

 	 - Member is an organization that can only view the health record, such as a camp or high school athletics
 	 - Childform is a child

-2. Now create a Medical Provider by clicking on the **Medical Provider** on the left and **+Create New Participant** in the top right.
+2. Now create a Medical Provider by clicking on the **MedProvider** on the left and **+Create New Participant** in the top right.
 Give it Medical Provider ID number of 1.
 Once you have filled in the information click on **Create**

 ::